We have recently put together a video for all new Year 7 students starting at St Aidan’s in September 2020.

 Do I need my PE kit on the first day?

 Who do I see if I am worried or upset?

-The best people to speak to would be your form tutor or Mr Taylor but there are lots of people in school you can talk to.
+The best people to speak to would be your Form Tutor or me (Mr Taylor) but there are lots of people in school you can talk to.
 You could talk to any of your class teachers.
 We have a school nurse called Mrs Powell who you can drop in and see.
-The school receptionist Mrs Watson is always happy to help.
+The school receptionist Mrs Watson is also always happy to help.

 What is bullying and who should I see about it?

 Bullying is when a person or a group of people are mean to you either physically (e.g. pushing or shoving), verbally (e.g. calling names) or socially (e.g. excluding on purpose) over a long time.
-Not everything is bullying for example if two people fall out and are mean to each other that wouldn’t be bullying.
-We talk about bullying in the first term of you being at school but to be honest you don’t have to be an expert.
-If you worried about something or uncomfortable about the way people are treating you tell someone as soon as possible and we will help you sort it.
+Not everything is bullying; for example if two people fall out and are mean to each other that wouldn’t be bullying.
+We will talk about bullying in the first term of you being at school.
+If you’re worried about something or uncomfortable about the way people are treating you, tell someone as soon as possible and we will help you sort it out.

 What if I don’t know anyone?